Mike Penning: Subsequent elections

 Penning achieved one of the largest increases in his majority of all MPs at the 2010 general election, when he took 50% of the vote share to hold the seat with a majority of 13,406.
 This result relegated Labour's Ayfer Orhan to third place behind the Liberal Democrat candidate Richard Grayson, representing the largest swing from the Labour Party to the Conservative Party (a 14.4% swing) in the country.

 In the 2015 general election, Penning increased his majority by 2.9% to 52.9% to hold his seat with a 14,420 majority.
-In the subsequent reshuffle, Penning was appointed as Minister of State in the Home Office for Policing and Criminal Justice.
+In the subsequent reshuffle, Penning was appointed as minister of state in the Home Office for policing and criminal justice.
 In the June 2017 general election he held Hemel Hempstead with a reduced majority of 9,445, but with an increased share of the vote (55%).
 He was re-elected in the 2019 general election.

-On 17 May 2022, he announced that he would stand down at the next general election.
+On 17 May 2022, he announced that he would stand down at the 2024 general election.

-Minister of State
+Minister of state

-After the 2010 election, Prime Minister David Cameron appointed him a Minister of State for Transport, with roads and shipping being among his responsibilities.
-In his capacity as Minister for Shipping, Penning presented Efthimios Mitropoulos (immediate past-IMO Secretary-General) with the insignia of KCMG in Greece on behalf of The Queen.
-In his role as Road Safety Minister, he suggested that the Dutch could learn about cyclist safety from the British.
-However, cycling ambassador Roelof Wittink said that although the UK had a lower death toll per head of population, the Dutch use cycles far more and have one third of the fatalities per mile cycled.
+After the 2010 election, Prime Minister David Cameron appointed him a minister of state for transport, with roads and shipping being among his responsibilities.
+In his capacity as minister for shipping, Penning presented Efthimios Mitropoulos (immediate past-IMO secretary-general) with the insignia of KCMG in Greece on behalf of the Queen.
+In his role as road safety minister, he suggested that the Dutch could learn about cyclist safety from the British.
+However, cycling ambassador Roelof Wittink said that although the UK had a lower death toll per head of population, the Dutch use bicycles far more and have one third of the fatalities per mile cycled.

-In the reshuffle of 4 September 2012, Penning was moved to become Minister of State for Northern Ireland, a position he held for just over a year until being promoted to become Minister of State for Disabled People on 7 October 2013.
-He was subsequently promoted a second time on 15 July 2014 to serve as both the Minister of State for Policing and the Minister of State for Justice, and was also sworn of the Privy Council.
-Following the 2017 election, he was relieved of ministerial duties by Prime Minister Theresa May.
+In the reshuffle of 4 September 2012, Penning was moved to become minister of state for Northern Ireland, a position he held for just over a year until being promoted to become minister of state for disabled people on 7 October 2013.
+He was subsequently promoted a second time on 15 July 2014 to serve as both the minister of state for policing and the minister of state for justice, and was also sworn of the Privy Council.
+Following the 2017 election, he was sacked as a minister by Prime Minister Theresa May.

 Political positions

-Penning supported Brexit before the 2016 referendum.
+Penning was a supporter of Brexit during the 2016 referendum.

 In May 2021, Penning tabled and was the sole signatory of an early day motion stating as the "UK has left the European Union, the UK should now leave the Eurovision Song Contest, calling on the BBC to no longer spend licence fee money on an event designed to humiliate the UK and notes that, if the winning song is to be broadcast on the public airwaves, it should be preceded by a public health warning."

 Penning resigned as vice chairman of the Conservative Party in order to publicly support Penny Mordaunt's campaign in the July 2022 Conservative Party leadership election.